 This was the number one question we got.
 We felt 100% safe on our entire trip.
 Being adventurous travelers, we love experiencing places that are different from anywhere we’ve ever been.

 We just don’t take popular opinion to make our travel choices.
 We looked up the current Egypt Travel Advisory and talked to other people who had been in Egypt recently.
-From that research, we felt pretty good about the choice to go and made our plans.

-Everything worked out even better than we had hoped and we were so glad we went to Egypt when we did.
 That said, we live in a crazy world and things are always changing.
 You have to plan for things to go wrong and have some travel protection.
 There are 2 ways we protect ourselves.

-We book our tickets with our Chase Sapphire Preferred that has built in travel protection and we use SafetyWing travel insurance.
+We book our tickets with our mileage credit card that has built in travel protection and we use SafetyWing travel insurance.
 If we had needed to cancel our trip, we were totally covered.

 One last note on safety – wherever you go, be alert.
 That applies to New York, Paris, and any other place you travel in the world.
-Don’t be a super tourist with your camera around your neck, looking lost, following directions on your phone and not seeing the world around you.

 There are people all over the world looking to take advantage of people like that.
 Use good common sense.
 You can always ask your hotel for safety tips in the area.

-Our Epic Egypt Itinerary for 7 Days
+The Ultimate Egypt Itinerary for 7 Days

-Egypt Itinerary Days 1-2: Aswan
+7 Day Egypt Itinerary Days 1-2: Aswan

-- How to Get There: 1 hour flight from Cairo to Aswan, 3 hour train from Luxor, or a guided tour
+• How to Get There: 1 hour flight from Cairo to Aswan, 3 hour train from Luxor, or a guided tour

-- Hotel: Sofitel Legend Old Cataract
+• Hotel: Sofitel Legend Old Cataract

-- Amount of days: We spent 2 days and 1 night.
+• Amount of days: We spent 2 days and 1 night.
 If you want to go to Abu Simbel, add an extra day.

 Aswan was the first stop on our Egypt itinerary for 7 days.
 Egypt comes with a little bit of culture shock.
 Since Aswan is less populated, it gives you time to acclimate.